BenGoldberg0/utility_scripts/README.md

 run `sudo loginfails` to see failed SSH login attempts grouped by IP.

 defaults to the last 24 hours. `sudo loginfails 7` looks back 7 days, `sudo loginfails --all` searches everything. works with journalctl, auth.log, and secure.

+## portdiff
+run `sudo portdiff` to snapshot your open ports and compare against the last snapshot.

+run it again later to see what's new or closed since last time. `sudo portdiff --show` lists current ports, `sudo portdiff --reset` clears saved snapshots.

+## cronaudit
+run `sudo cronaudit` to list every scheduled task on the system in one place.

+covers user crontabs, /etc/crontab, /etc/cron.d/, cron.daily/hourly/weekly/monthly, at jobs, and systemd timers.

+## snapstate
+run `sudo snapstate` to capture a point-in-time snapshot of the system's security state.

+saves ports, processes, connections, logins, firewall rules, cron jobs, SUID files, and more to a timestamped file. run `sudo snapstate --diff` to compare the last two snapshots.

+## whowasin
+run `sudo whowasin` to see a unified timeline of who accessed the machine and when.

+combines `who`, `last`, `lastb`, and SSH auth logs into one view. defaults to 24 hours, `sudo whowasin 7` for 7 days, `sudo whowasin --current` for active sessions only.

+## susprocess
+run `sudo susprocess` to flag processes running from suspicious locations or states.

+checks for processes in /tmp, /dev/shm, /var/tmp, deleted binaries still running, hidden directory paths, and root processes in user-writable directories.

+## expiring
+run `sudo expiring` to check for soon-to-expire SSL certs, user passwords, and old SSH keys.

+defaults to 30 days. `sudo expiring 7` for things expiring within a week, `sudo expiring 90` for a wider check.